Swofty-Developments/HypixelSkyBlock/website/docs/setup/kubernetes-linux.md

 The Kubernetes flow is:

-1. build and push the images
+1. build the images locally
 2. configure secrets and cluster services
 3. deploy proxy and Java services
 4. deploy game-server workloads